tehreemAsif63/Intelligent-transportation/README.md

   - Among his notable contributions were the creation of a captivating warning console and an engaging sign-up prompt.
   - Additionally, he played a pivotal role in the development of the control traffic light system, where he leveraged the Arduino IDE to implement intricate logic and algorithms.
 - **Jessie Johnsson**:
   - She actively participated in the early stages of requirement analysis and utilized her skills in problem analysis to clarify project requirements.
-She used user stories and project completion reports to plan sprint iterations, ensuring timely project delivery.
+She created user stories ,README file ,wiki pages and project completion reports to plan sprint iterations, ensuring timely project delivery.
   - In the hardware domain, she was involved in the installation and layout of hardware devices, fulfilling material requirements, and successfully implementing the configuration of Adruino boards and interfaces, guaranteeing the smooth operation of the system.
-  - On the software side, she excelled in configuring the Adruino environment and installing relevant libraries.
-She leveraged acoustic sensors to achieve reliable data transmission and subscription, enabling seamless communication with the server.
+  - On the software side, she  configuried the Adruino environment and installing relevant libraries.
+She leveraged ultrasonic sensors to achieve reliable data transmission and subscription, enabling seamless communication with the server.
   - Furthermore, she designed and implemented a stylish and dynamic interface for the Android application.
 Using the MQTT protocol, she established data communication between the Android application and the server.
 She configured the necessary development tools, SDKs, and dependencies, and installed appropriate libraries and components to ensure the proper functioning of the application.
   - Within the team, she actively assisted team members in analyzing and resolving project bugs, as well as handling conflicts during project merges.
 Her contributions helped the team overcome technical challenges and drove the progress of the project.
 - **Tehreen Asif**: